-An antibody test, otherwise known as a serology test, can detect if a person has had coronavirus before and has since recovered.
+An antibody or serology test is a blood test that looks for signs of a previous COVID-19 infection.
 It detects antibodies, which are proteins in the blood that fight-off infection.
 Antibody testing has a lot of promise because it will help us understand the pervasiveness of COVID-19 in our communities.

 But, antibody testing shouldn’t be relied on for accurately predicting individual immunity.
 This means that even if you receive a positive antibody result, showing that COVID-19 antibodies were detected, you will not know with any certainty that you cannot get COVID-19 again.
 Everyone should continue to follow the recommendations on physical distancing and hygiene until scientists and doctors understand the disease better.

 Patient hotline 310-267-3300, Mon to Fri, 7 am to 7 pm

 An antibody test is a blood test that looks for signs of a previous COVID-19 infection.
 A diagnostic test looks for signs of an active, current infection.
 The preferred diagnostic test is still a nasopharyngeal (through the nose) swab.
 This test can be performed at one of UCLA Health’s almost 30 test locations and sent to an UCLA in-house lab for testing.

 A blood sample collected in a vial is sent to a lab where a test is run to look for the presence of antibodies in the blood serum.
 The presence of antibodies means that the body had an immune response to fight off a virus.

 The common test that is used for serologic testing is called the ELISA test, for enzyme-linked immunosorbent assay.
 Right now, antibody tests for COVID-19 return many false positive results.
 This means that even if the test returns a positive result, implying that someone has COVID-19 antibodies and already recovered from the coronavirus disease, that might not be the case.